 Missing Link).
 When my eyes fell upon the pages, above, I made the same

 observation about the first panel to ol' THARGY's team of droids.
 (I also

 speculated as to whether Bermejo may have used publicity photos from

 Bond movie ON HER MAJESTY'S SECRET SERVICE, as I felt

 that the girl in the piccie faintly resembled DIANNA RIGG.)

 Let me see now, that would have included STEVE MacMANUS,

 SIMON GELLER, ROBIN SMITH and art assistant PAUL AILEY.
-(Paul had

-the artist had used photographic reference.
+it possible that the artist had used photographic reference.

 What do the rest of you think?